-The valley (north), Chico foothills and Butte Valley area do not exhibit any substantial differences to the Unit-wide weather pattern.
+The valley (north), Chico foothills, and Butte Valley area do not exhibit any substantial differences to the Unit-wide weather pattern.
 Since the battalion lies in the lower elevations, annual rainfall is approximately 28" per year.
 The predominant summer weather pattern includes high to very high temperatures (above 100-degrees F), low humidity and light to moderate south winds associated with high pressure weather gradients.

 North wind events usually produce red flag warning conditions and provide the highest potential for extreme fire behavior.
 Wind is the primary factor in large fire spread in the battalion.
-Large fires in Battalion Four include the Skyway fire which burned 425 acres in 2006, the Humboldt fire which burned over 23,000 acres in 2008 and a large portion of the Centerville Canyon and Honey Run Canyon during the Camp Fire which burned in 2018.
+Large fires in Battalion Four include the 2006 Skyway fire which burned 425 acres, the 2008 Humboldt fire which burned over 23,000 acres and the 2018 Camp Fire, which burned a large portion of the Centerville and Honey Run Canyons.